learnapollo/learnapollo/content/tutorial-react/react-02.md

 The `data` object provides several things, in particular

 * `data.loading` signifies whether a query is currently being sent to the server and we are waiting for the query response
+* If something went wrong with the query and errors are returned, `data.error` will contain detailed information
 * once `loading` is `false`, we know that the query response arrived and all the fields from the query are available via `data`.
 In our case, this is a `Trainer` object with the `id` and `name` properties, available at `data.Trainer`
-* If something went wrong with the query and errors are returned, `data.error` will contain detailed information.

 So let's now change the message to display the name of the trainer once `loading` is `false` and no error occured: